 Madeline was confined in a dungeon beneath the Ursuline Convent at Rouen.
 It was here that she was fed meagerly on bread and water, and attempted to commit suicide by various means--including bribing a boy to bring her arsenic, and stopping up her menstrual cycle.
 She had been tortured by the Grand Penitentiary of Evreux, who had been searching for "devils' marks," upon her person--those nipples needed, you know, to suckle the infernal familiar.
 Whether or not he found any, we shall, most likely, never know.

 Madeline died four years after her imprisonment, in 1647.
 She was forty years old.

 It was alleged by some that a heretic, before being burned alive, confessed that he had presented false evidence against Madeline, at the behest of the Grand Penitentiary, bribed for six sous to manufacture stories of blasphemous scrolls being read and other infamies.
 It didn't save his hide in the end, as he was sent to the stake anyway.

-Father Boulle was condemned to have his head shaved, a rope put about his neck, to hold a lighted taper, and to be drawn by litter to the market place, and there burned alive.
-This was only after excruciating torture, to ferret out his accomplices; in other words it was Urbain Grandier all over again.
-(Interestingly, two other priests accused with Boulle were exohnerated, the evidence against them found to be lacking.)
+Father Boulle was condemned to have his head shaved, a rope put about his neck, to hold a lighted taper, and to be drawn by litter to the marketplace, and there burned alive.
+This was only after excruciating torture, to ferret out his accomplices; in other words, it was Urbain Grandier all over again.
+(Interestingly, two other priests accused with Boulle were exonerated, the evidence against them was found to be lacking.)